chainstack/docs/docs/platform/view-node-logs.md

 The timestamps in the log entries are displayed in your local time.

-The logs are rotated daily and retained for 7 days before deletion.
+The logs are retained for 7 days before deletion.

 ::: tip See also